kvark/kvark.github.io/_posts/2024-10-19-environment-sampling.markdown

 ## Afterword

 Environment sampling is hard!
 Every method has trade-offs, and practical solutions are barely good enough.
-It still shows up in profiles, and will probably remain the area of research for a while.
+This is worsened by the fact that we often need to answer the question "how likely is this sample given our env sampling routine?" for the matter of Multiple Importance Sampling (MIS).
+Thus, it still shows up in profiles, and will probably remain the area of research for a while.
 In the meantime, hopefully, these pieces of code and descriptions help you to get things sampled :)

+Edit: added "Equal area mapping" and "Skip self-occlusion" thanks to [@ashpil](https://github.com/ashpil)'s feedback.